armankarshenas/armankarshenas.github.io/_posts/2024-12-03-welcome-to-my-site.md

 title: "My First Post"
 date: 2024-12-03
 excerpt: "This is a brief summary of my first blog post.
 I'll discuss some of my recent research and discoveries in genomics and machine learning."
+long_description: "In this blog post, I introduce my recent research at UC Berkeley, where I am applying machine learning models to genomic data to predict enhancer functions in fruit flies.
+Enhancers are regulatory DNA sequences that control gene transcription, and understanding their function is crucial for advancing gene expression knowledge.
+Using convolutional neural networks (CNNs), I’m developing computational models to predict enhancer activity, offering more efficient analysis of large genomic datasets.
+Stay tuned for future updates on the intersection of genomics and AI."
 categories: [research, genomics, machine learning]
 tags: [genomics, machine learning, AI]
 ---